-MODE/PLLIN (Pin 27/Pin 24/Pin 25): Force Continuous Mode, Burst Mode, or Pulse-Skipping Mode Selection Pin and External Synchronization Input to Phase Detector Pin.
-Connect this pin to SGND to force both channels into the continuous mode of operation.
-Connect to $INTV{CC}$ to enable pulse-skipping mode of operation.
+MODE/PLLIN (Pin 27/Pin 36): Force Continuous Mode, Burst Mode or Pulse-Skip Mode Selection Pin and External Synchronization Input to Phase Detector Pin.
+Connect this pin to SGND to force both channels in continuous mode of operation.
+Connect to INTV ${\rm CC}$ to enable pulse-skip mode of operation.
 Leaving the pin floating will enable Burst Mode operation.
-A clock on the pin will force the controller into continuous mode of operation and synchronize the internal oscillator.
+A clock on the pin will force the controller into continuous mode of operation and synchronize the internal oscillator with the clock on this pin.